With the changing seasons comes

 How much does it cost?

 Please contact me to discuss my fees.
 I offer a few sliding scale spots per year for students, seniors, unemployed and underemployed.
 Counselling with a Clinical Therapist is not currently covered under OHIP; however, if you have extended health benefits through your employer some or all of your costs may be covered.
-My work is supervised by Dr. Brenda Saxe, Registered Psychologist, and services are covered by most Insurers.
 I accept cash, cheques and e-transfers.

-I invite you to contact your Human Resources Department to confirm what is covered before your first appointment with me.
+I invite you to contact your Human Resources Department to confirm if your benefits cover the fees of psychotherapists before your first appointment with me.

 I am also a registered practitioner with Non-Insured Health Benefits for First Nations and Inuit with Health Canada.